mertio/beat-generating-tutorial/README.md

 ```
 docker run -ti -v <absolute-path-of-folder-where-all-our-music-is>:/music/ mertbbicak/auto-drum-transcription:1.0.0
 ```
-I advise try first with a small number of songs at first, since it can take a while.
+I advise to try first with a small number of songs at first, since it can take a while.
 After the command is complete, we should get an "output" folder inside our own music folder with each song having its own folder, along with their beat files.
 The folder structure should look something like this:
 <br><br>

 -> output